 Road Transport Act 2018: Govt moves to relax punishment, fines

-The government is going to bring changes to the Road Transport Act-2018 mainly by reducing sentences and fines stipulated in over a dozen sections of the law following the demands of transport associations.
+The government is going to bring changes in the Road Transport Act-2018 mainly by reducing sentences and fines stipulated in over a dozen sections of the law following demands from transport associations.

-It is also going to make the offences under two more sections related to overloading and modification of vehicles bailable.
+It also seeks to make the offences under two more sections related to overloading and modification of vehicles bailable.

+A new section is going to be added to the law making it mandatory for all vehicle owners to insure passengers.
+Failing to do so, the owners will face a fine of Tk 3,000.
+Currently, insuring passengers is optional.

-The cabinet in a meeting, presided over by Prime Minister Sheikh Hasina, yesterday approved in principle the amendments to the law which was passed by parliament just five and a half years ago.
+The cabinet in a meeting, presided over by Prime Minister Sheikh Hasina at her office, yesterday approved in principle the amendments to the law that was passed by parliament just five and a half years ago.

 Briefing reporters after the meeting, Cabinet Secretary Mahbub Hossain said a total of 12 sections of the act are going to be amended.